Raheem always rises! Sterling no Messi but hat-trick hero leading by example as City survive Atalanta scare | Goal.com

 Raheem always rises!
 Sterling no Messi but hat-trick hero leading by example as City survive Atalanta scare

-Raheem Sterling might not be keen on comparisons to Lionel Messi and Cristiano Ronaldo but he will have to get used it even he continues to perform like this in the Champions League.
+Raheem Sterling might not be keen on comparisons to Lionel Messi and Cristiano Ronaldo but he will have to get used to it if he continues to perform like this in the Champions League.

 Manchester City were in the midst of another sloppy European performance when the England forward took control.